 Well, after launching the plugin you should have three options.
 For the entire webpage purpose, you should pick the “AutoScroll” mode, whilst the “Regular” is capable to capture only stuff visible on our screen (Pic.
 13).

 The primary feature, which distinguishes particularly this screenshot plugin from others, even more, popular in the Chrome web store is the edit panel.
 Although it’s basic stuff only, you can still mark something important on your screen before you download it on your drive.
 That’s perfect!
-It can work also in case of the Urlich Deuschle panoramas if we want to make where some town lies, group the mountain range, and so on.
+It can work also in the case of the Urlich Deuschle panoramas if we want to make where some town lies, group the mountain range, and so on.

 Be aware, that capturing the large-scale panorama, which has tens of thousands of pixels won’t last a few seconds.
 Sometimes you will have to wait even a few minutes (Pic.
 14).
 It depends both on the server capacity, your internet connection, and the real-time computer performance (CPU & Memory).

 The mechanism of this plugin is typical for capturing stuff larger than the screen – the tool saves the image screen by screen and stitches it to the entire image.
 It means, unfortunately, that if your computer is overtaxed during this process, the panorama won’t be done properly.
-It might suffer from some repeated snips, unforeseen overlaps, and so on.
-I would inform, that for the time of the large-scale panorama generation better is to leave your computer until done.
+It might suffer from repeated snips, unforeseen overlaps, and so on.
+I would inform, you that for the time of the large-scale panorama generation better is to leave your computer until done.
 Then you can be assured, that your panorama won’t crash in the meantime.

 When the panoramic image is saved successfully, you can do some edits before it goes onto your target directory (Pic.
 15).